 Goliath Grow was discovered from a passion for organic growing.
 We started to become aware of and concerned with our modern day food system and all the pitfalls it has.
 As a civilization based around convenience, we have lost sight of quality versus quantity, sustainability over profitability, and nutritional value over pretty packaging.

 Taking a step towards change, we decided to grow our own produce.
 Starting out with a small garden in our backyard, we eventually expanded to growing indoors.
 Surprisingly enough, our crops turned our urban concrete jungle into a peaceful oasis escape.
 Each year our garden grew and grew, and we gained more and more experience as time went on.

 Putting hours of research into organic, sustainable growing, we became good at it.
-Sharing the fruits and veggies with our family and friends felt extremely rewarding which made it worth all the hard work.
-And because we were enabling them to eat clean, organic food for the first time, we started to change the way they thought about food.
+Sharing the crops with our family and friends felt extremely rewarding which made it worth all the hard work.
+And because we were enabling them to consume clean, organic food and medicine for the first time, we started to change the way they thought about organics.
 It now became a conscious decision of what they were putting in their bodies, rather than a careless convenient craving.

-To our amazement, we started receiving more requests for our produce; it was literally being eaten out of our garden!
-It was then obvious that there is an increasing, everyday need for healthy, organic, sustainable food.
+To our amazement, we started receiving more requests for our crops.
+Couldn't grow them fast enough.
+It was then obvious that there is an increasing, everyday need for healthy, organic, sustainable food and medicine.

 Looking for natural ways to increase our production and combat some of the struggles that organic growers face, we discovered something very special.
 We discovered Goliath Grow...

 Goliath Grow is not just another organization, Goliath Grow is a movement.